Dartford F.C.

 Dartford Football Club is a semi-professional association football club based in Dartford, Kent, England.
-As of the 2021–22 season, the club participates in the National League South, the sixth tier of English football.
+In the 2024–25 season, the club participates in the Isthmian League Premier Division, the seventh tier of the English football league system.

 The club was formed in 1888 by members of the Dartford Working Men's Club.
 After winning the Isthmian League Division One North in the 2007–08 season and the Isthmian League Premier Division in the 2009–10 season, Dartford were promoted to the Conference Premier in 2012, in which they spent three seasons.
 The club's best performances in the FA Cup came in 1936 and 1937, when they reached the third round of the competition; they have also reached the final of the FA Trophy once, in 1974.
-In terms of prestige of trophies won, Dartford are the most successful club that currently compete in the National League South, as of the 2022–23 season.

 Home matches are played at the club's environmentally friendly stadium, Princes Park, opened in November 2006.

 History

 Early history

 Dartford Football Club was formed in 1888 by members of the Dartford Working Men's Club, initially playing only friendlies.
 The club soon was entering cup competitions, reaching the final of the Kent Senior Cup in 1894.
 Following this, Dartford were founder members of the Kent League for the 1894–95 season, and entered the FA Cup for the first time the season after.

 Two seasons later, Dartford became founder members of the Southern League Division Two, winning the Championship at the first attempt.
+They took part in the 1898–99 Thames & Medway League, however they finished bottom.
 The club moved between the Southern and Kent Leagues several times over the following seasons, dropping to the West Kent League in the 1900s, following financial difficulties.
 Around the same time the club found its first permanent home ground, Summers Meadow in Lowfield Street, obtained on a long lease.

 In 1908–09 Dartford won the West Kent League and Cup 'double' and rejoined the Kent League where they remained until the outbreak of the First World War.
 In 1913 Dartford undertook a short tour of Norway culminating in a 6–1 win over a Norway XI.